kiba/Writings/for_science/chp20_team_rwby.md

 "I don't know.
 People hated my company and family."

 "I don't hate you.
-I barely got to know you."
+Your team didn't seem to hate you in spite of your heritage, even Blake."

 ***
 **James Archer**